1 /*

 107 @Deprecated

-108 protected synchronized void writeBoolean(Boolean b) throws IOException {
+108 protected void writeBoolean(Boolean b) throws IOException {

 109 write(byteForBoolean(b));